 Why You Should Buy a Vintage Sweatshirt

-It is a well-known fact that the clothing industry causes a lot of pollution.
+It is a well-known fact that the fast fashion industry causes a lot of pollution.
 Show that you do not support it by buying a vintage piece.
 If being eco-friendly is not a good enough reason, we have a few more.

 ∙ Vintage clothes are unique.You are not likely to run into another person wearing the exact same hoodie on the street.
 This is all a stylish person can dream about.